Fumohouse/Fumohouse/docs/src/contributing/index.md

 1. Fumohouse uses `.glb` as the main export format for Blender.
 Use other formats only as necessary.
-1. For duplicated meshes, try to avoid duplicate mesh data and facilitate mesh reuse by exporting the duplciated mesh only once and creating its instances in Godot.
+1. For duplicated meshes, try to avoid duplicate mesh data and facilitate mesh reuse by exporting the duplicated mesh only once and creating its instances in Godot.

 [^filenames]: